Green Line Rivalry: Football

 "The Green Line Rivalry" originally referred to the football rivalry between the schools, a series begun in 1893 and played annually from 1928 to 1942 and 1954 to 1962.
 In the 1954 to 1962 run of games both teams competed for the Sacred Cod Trophy in a round-robin series with Holy Cross.
 With BC leading the series 27–4–1, BU discontinued the rivalry after the 1962 season; a game was scheduled to be played at Fenway Park in 1963 but was scrapped due to the John F. Kennedy assassination and no further games were scheduled in the years that followed.
 BU eventually terminated its football program in 1997.

 The club football team at Boston University expressed interest in renewing the football Green Line Rivalry with Boston College, possibly with a junior varsity team, in the 2015 season; it did not materialize.

 Game results

 Men's soccer

-The rivalry is predominate in men's soccer as well.
+The rivalry is predominant in men's soccer as well.
 In 2007, CollegeSoccerNews.com named the rivalry one of the 14 best men's college soccer rivalries in the country.
-Boston College leads the series 25-12-7.
+Boston College leads the series 25–12–7.